 However, at the time of visit, they have some cream-filled buns that are not vegan.
-Only 2 flavors are vegan as far as I know.
-One of which is this soybean flour flavor.
+Only 2 flavours are vegan as far as I can tell.
+One of which is this soybean flour flavour.
 Please check carefully.

 Japan, 〒810-0001 Fukuoka, Chūō-ku, Tenjin, 2-chōme−11−3 Ｂ１Ｆ